-Phoenix House offers comprehensive and professional services for pregnant women and mothers and their young children in residential settings.
-We offer a flexible length of stay and a phased treatment regimen of individual, group, and family counseling sessions that are woman-centered and sensitive to the special needs of women who have experience past traumas.
+Phoenix House offers comprehensive and professional drug and alcohol addiction treatment services for pregnant women and mothers and their young children in residential settings.
+We offer a flexible length of stay and a phased treatment regimen of individual, group, and family counseling sessions that are woman-centered and sensitive to the special needs of women who have experienced past traumas.
 We also provide evaluations, prenatal and postnatal care, well-baby check-ups, and immunizations from a pediatric nurse practitioner.
-We offer new mothers’ support groups, “Mommy and Me” classes, parent coaching, child development education, relapse prevention skills and recovery training.
-While their mothers are in treatment, children are cared for on-site in a nurturing environment.
+We offer new mothers’ support groups, “Mommy and Me” classes, parent coaching, child development education, relapse prevention skills, and recovery training.
+While mothers are in treatment, children are cared for on-site in a nurturing environment.
 In addition to residential programming, Phoenix House Mother and Child and Family Treatment programs may also provide outpatient services.

 The woman (and her family members where appropriate) participates in an individual assessment and evaluation to determine treatment need and appropriate level of care.